molaux/mui-app-boilerplate/browser-extension/README.md

 # Firefox extension

 This extension provides authentication, data retrieval, mutation, and injetions in google search as a test.
-It provides realtime update from backend server.
+It uses realtime update from backend server.

 ## start